Indus Valley Civilisation: Discovery and history of excavation

 "Three other scholars whose names I cannot pass over in silence, are the late Mr. R. D. Banerji, to whom belongs the credit of having discovered, if not Mohenjo-daro itself, at any rate its high antiquity, and his immediate successors in the task of excavation, Messrs.
 M.S.
 Vats and K.N.
 Dikshit. ... no one probably except myself can fully appreciate the difficulties and hardships which they had to face in the three first seasons at Mohenjo-daro."

-— — From, John Marshall (ed), Mohenjo-daro and the Indus Civilization, London: Arthur Probsthain, 1931.
+— From, John Marshall (ed), Mohenjo-daro and the Indus Civilization, London: Arthur Probsthain, 1931.

 The first modern accounts of the ruins of the Indus civilisation are those of Charles Masson, a deserter from the East India Company's army.
-In 1829, Masson traveled through the princely state of Punjab, gathering useful intelligence for the Company in return for a promise of clemency.
+In 1829, Masson travelled through the princely state of Punjab, gathering useful intelligence for the Company in return for a promise of clemency.
 An aspect of this arrangement was the additional requirement to hand over to the Company any historical artifacts acquired during his travels.
 Masson, who had versed himself in the classics, especially in the military campaigns of Alexander the Great, chose for his wanderings some of the same towns that had featured in Alexander's campaigns, and whose archaeological sites had been noted by the campaign's chroniclers.
-Masson's major archaeological discovery in the Punjab was Harappa, a metropolis of the Indus civilisation in the valley of Indus's tributary, the Ravi river.
+Masson's major archaeological discovery in the Punjab was Harappa, a metropolis of the Indus civilisation in the valley of Indus's tributary, the Ravi River.
 Masson made copious notes and illustrations of Harappa's rich historical artifacts, many lying half-buried.
 In 1842, Masson included his observations of Harappa in the book Narrative of Various Journeys in Baluchistan, Afghanistan, and the Punjab.
 He dated the Harappa ruins to a period of recorded history, erroneously mistaking it to have been described earlier during Alexander's campaign.
 Masson was impressed by the site's extraordinary size and by several large mounds formed from long-existing erosion.
 (Note: Masson: "A long march preceded our arrival at Haripah, through jangal of the closest description ...
 When I joined the camp I found it in front of the village and ruinous brick castle.
 Behind us was a large circular mound, or eminence, and to the west was an irregular rocky height, crowned with the remains of buildings, in fragments of walls, with niches, after the eastern manner ...
 Tradition affirms the existence here of a city, so considerable that it extended to Chicha Watni, thirteen cosses distant, and that it was destroyed by a particular visitation of Providence, brought down by the lust and crimes of the sovereign.")